From Nice, the train to Italy takes less than an hour, so it’s well worth adding a day of Italian adventure to your trip!

 Taking the French TER train to Italy

-This route is included in the SNCF/Zou Day Passes, Weekly and Monthly Passes and Carte Isabelle, so just get on the train and go, no lines, no tickets.
+This route is included in the Zou Day Passes, Weekly and Monthly Passes and Carte Isabelle, so just get on the train and go, no lines, no tickets.

-On the way back, be sure to have downloaded the SNCF app so that you can check train times and know if your return train is going to be late.
+Be sure to download the MaGare SNCF app so that you can know if your train is going to be late.
 For your return from Italy, know that all trains going in the direction of France stop at Monaco and Nice, then Antibes and Cannes, so you can take any train including ones with a destination of Grasse or other French cities.

 Passport: Take it as there is usually a passport check on the train, but then put it somewhere where it cannot get pick-pocketed.